arangodb/docs-hugo/site/content/3.10/data-science/arangographml/getting-started.md

 aliases:
   - getting-started-with-arangographml
 ---
-ArangoGraphML is a set of services that provide an easy-to-use and scalable interface for graph machine learning.
-Since all of the orchestration and training logic is managed by ArangoGraph, all that is typically required is a specification outlining the data to be used to solve a task.
-If you are using the self-managed solution, additional configurations are needed such as loading the database.
+ArangoGraphML provides an easy-to-use & scalable interface to run Graph Machine Learning on ArangoDB Data.
+Since all of the orchestration and ML logic is managed by ArangoGraph, all that is typically required are JSON specifications outlining individual processes to solve an ML Task.
+If you are using the self-managed solution, additional configurations may be required.

-The `arangoml` package allows for managing all of the necessary ArangoGraphML components, including:
+The `arangoml` is a Python Package allowing you to manage all of the necessary ArangoGraphML components, including:
-- **Project Management**: Projects are at the top level, and all activities must link to a project.
+- **Project Management**: Projects are a metadata-tracking entity that sit at the top level of ArangoGraphML.
+All activities must link to a project.
-- **Feature Generation**: Data must be featurized to work with Graph Neural Networks (GNNs), and the featurization package handles this.
+- **Featurization**: The step of converting human-understandable data to machine-understandable data (i.e features), such that it can be used to train Graph Neural Networks (GNNs).
-- **Training**: Start training data with a simple description of the problem and the data used to solve it.
+- **Training**: Train a set of models based on the name of the generated/existing features, and a definition of the ML Task we want to solve (e.g Node Classification, Embedding Generation).
-- **Predictions**: Once a trained model exists, it is time to persist it.
+- **Model Selection**: Select the best model based on the metrics generated during training.
-  The prediction service generates predictions and persists them to the source graph in a new collection or within the source document.
+- **Predictions**: Generate predictions based on the selected model, and persit the results to the source graph (either in the source document, or in a new collection).

 {{< tip >}}
 To enable the ArangoGraphML services in the ArangoGraph platform,